Categorification of Harder-Narasimhan Theory via slope functions: Semi-stability and Harder-Narasimhan filtration

 \subsection{Harder-Narasimhan filtration}

-\begin{prop} Let $E$ be a non-empty set, $\Gamma$ be an admissible collection of subsets of $E$, and $\mu$ be a slope function of $E$ satisfying strong slope inequality.
-If $H$, $V$ and $W$ are elements of $\Gamma$ satisfying $H\subsetneq V$ and $H\subsetneq W$, then the following inequality holds:
+\begin{prop} Let $\Gamma$ be a bounded lattice, $E$ be the largest element of $\Gamma$ and $\mu$ be a slope function of $\Gamma$ satisfying strong slope inequality.
+If $H$, $V$ and $W$ are elements of $\Gamma$ satisfying $H< V$ and $H< W$, then the following inequality holds:

-In particular, let $E$ be an object of $\mathcal C$ and $\mu$ be a slope function of $E$.
-If $V$ and $W$ are strict sub-objects of $E$, then the following inequality holds:

 \end{prop} \begin{proof} By definition,